-These messages mean that lvalue hash[i], as found in line 16 of our file main_1.c, may be uninitialized4.
-Actually, the analyzer finds that for one execution branch, it is certain to be uninitialized.
-This is when reading the memory location "hash with offset 8" where the offset is expressed in bits - in other words, when reading the second char of array hash.
-The analysis of this branch is therefore stopped, because from the point of view of the analyzer reading an uninitialized value should be a fatal error.
+This means that element hash[0] has value 200, but elements 1 to 7 are definitely uninitialized.
+Therefore the first iteration of the loop proceeds as expected, but on the second iteration, the analysis of the branch is stopped, because from the point of view of the analyzer reading an uninitialized value should be a fatal error.
 And there are no other execution branches that reach the end of this loop, which is why the analyzer finds that function main does not terminate.